cjmet/AhMediaPlayer/README.md

   * Constants.cs
 * Changed the Title in Appshell.xaml
 * Did more integration with FileFind, Callback, EF Core, and Maui.
-  * I'm not at all certain where various peices of code should go.
+  * I'm not at all certain where various pieces of code should go.
 It's all very messy right now while I'm still learning to crawl around slowly
 * **%AppData% is Different in Win11/Console, Win11/Web, and Win11/Maui**
   * This means the database files were being stored in different locations.
-  * Win11 is: "C:\Users\Username\AppData\Local\test_playlists.db"
+  * Win11 is: "C:\Users\Username\AppData\Local\test_Playlists.db"
-  * MAUI  is: "C:\Users\Username\AppData\Local\Packages\ ... mauimediaplayer ... \LocalCache\Local\test_playlists.db"
+  * MAUI  is: "C:\Users\Username\AppData\Local\Packages\ ...
+MauiMediaPlayer ... \LocalCache\Local\test_Playlists.db"
 * Rewrote FindFiles for the third time, to use a callback from the background task to the main task.
 * Improved the Background Task in preparation for using an action task to integrate it with EF Core
 * Made progress on window size and location, as well as learning the initial basics of xaml layout.